cerealrose/astg-flyby-presentation-aug-26/README.md

 Fundamental Theoretical Astrophysics at the National University of Science and Technology, Bulawayo.

-**Status note.** The talk was prepared before a subsequent audit of the underlying derivation.
-The central claim it presents — that the ASTG accounts for the Earth flyby anomaly — has since been withdrawn by the authors, and the associated paper series has been substantially revised.
-This repository is published for the LaTeX and figure-generation technique rather than as a current statement of the physics.
-See the paper repositories under [cerealrose](https://github.com/cerealrose) for the current position.
+**Status note.** This repository is published for the LaTeX and figure-generation technique rather than as a current statement of the physics.
+See the paper repositories under [cerealrose](https://github.com/cerealrose?tab=repositories) for the current position.

 ## License